romanovichim/TONQuest4/README.md

 🌟 Play raffle and test - test a lot of smart contracts.

+🎰 The final deliverable will be the skill of working with the balance of a smart contract and, of course raffle contract.

 💬 Meet other builders working in TON and get help in the [official dev chat](https://t.me/tondev_eng) or [TON learn tg](https://t.me/ton_learn)